 There are lots of new Android O features that you can use to do more with your phone and tablet.
 Users will enjoy bundled notifications that are easier to manage or the new picture-in-picture mode for video.
 Essentially allowing you to watch a video (or video chat) while doing other things on the phone at the same time.
 There are changes to the icons, an easy text selection tool, and auto-fill in apps like Google Chrome.
 Not to mention faster performance and big changes to make your battery last longer.

 Here is a detailed list explaining some of the many new features.
 Basically, expect a faster experience with dynamic icons, smarter notifications and all kinds of small tweaks.
 One potential bonus is the fact that OnePlus uses a pretty stock Android experience.
 It isn’t covered with a skin like Samsung or LG, so it should arrive quickly and run smooth.

-In the meantime, if you’re experiencing problems with the OP on Nougat, here’s a roundup of some potential solutions.
-That should help with OnePlus 3, 3T, or 5 issues for now.
-If not, the Android 8.0 Oreo update should deliver lots of fixes and improvements.
-Including the latest November or December security patches.
+In the meantime, if you’re experiencing issues on Oreo, here’s a roundup of some potential fixes.
+That should help with any major problems that arise.
 We’ll update as soon as we know more.